ClevelandHenry22/Secure-File-Vault/README.md

 ### Advanced File Encryption Tool (Python + Cryptography)

 SecureFileVault is a **professional file & directory encryption tool** built using the Python `cryptography` library (Fernet AES-128).
-It is designed as a **real-world cybersecurity project** that demonstrates:
+It is designed to look and function as a **real-world cybersecurity project** that demonstrates:

 -  Strong Encryption
 -  Secure Key Management